Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Starting and finishing point: Fort Sint Pieter

-Just ten minutes from the city centre, you will find yourself in a completely different world: Sint-Pietersberg (Mount Saint peter).
-Here, the challenging Cretaceous Walk introduces you to the unique South Limburg chalk landscape in all its facets - from historic buildings and deep valleys to impressive quarries, industrial heritage and rich flora and fauna.
+Just ten minutes from the city centre, you find yourself in a completely different world: nature reserve Mount Saint Peter.
+Here, the challenging Cretaceous Walk introduces you to the unique South Limburg chalk landscape in all its facets - from historic buildings and deep valleys to impressive quarries, industrial heritage and a rich flora and fauna.
+During the route, you walk straight through this special landscape.

 Good to know: